SindhujaJayakumar/PyAnalysisOfTumor/README.md

 * Remember: There are many ways to skin a cat, and similarly there are many ways to approach a data problem.
 The key throughout, however, is to break up your task into micro tasks.
 Try answering questions like: "How does my Data Frame need to be structured for me to have the right X and Y axis?"
 "How do I build a basic scatter plot?"
 "How do I add a label to that scatter plot?"
 "Where would the labels for that scatter plot come from?".
 Again!
 Don't let the magnitude of a programming task scare you off.
 Ultimately, every programming problem boils down to a handful of smaller, bite-sized tasks.

-* Get help when you need it!
-There is never any shame in asking.
-But as always, ask a _specific_ question.
-You'll never get a great answer to: "I'm lost."
-Good luck!